Azam Tariq (religious leader): Views

 Azam Tariq was accused of disseminating religious animosity, Tariq was also listed on Pakistan's terrorism watch for his involvement in the Sectarian violence in Pakistan against Shia Muslim community and non-Deobandi Sunnis like Sufi Barelvi sect of Sunni Islam.
 He once said "If Islam is to be established in Pakistan then Shi'a must be declared infidels,".

 His aim was to transform Pakistan into a Sunni Deobandi Islamic state governed by strict Sharia Law through an political struggle where Shias and non-Deobandi Sunnis must be declared as the heretical and infidels or just considered to be hypocrites or munafaqeen like Ahemadis.

 Assassination

 Tariq was shot and assassinated in an attack on 6 October 2003 alongside Islamabad by Sipah-e-Muhammad militants. as he was driving along the Srinagar Highway. his funeral was led by Abdul Rashid Ghazi inside Lal Masjid.

-The assassination was part of a growing wave of violent incidents in Pakistan between the sectarian Sunni Deobandi Muslims and the Shiah Retaliations.
+The assassination was part of a growing wave of violent incidents in Pakistan between the sectarian Sunni Deobandi Muslims and the Shias.
 Violence peaked in July 2003 with the Quetta mosque attack and the massacre of more than 50 people.

 On 11 May 2017, 13 years after Tariq's assassination, the Federal Investigation Agency (FIA) arrested a suspect in his murder.

+Personal life

+Azam Tariq had a son named Muawiya Azam, who is one of the main political leaders of the Sipah-e-Sahaba today.